 What is Intercultural Communication?

 Acquiring intercultural communication skills has become the top priority in the modern-day business.
-When the businesses cross the boundaries of religion, society, ethnicity, caste, etc. then the requirement for meaningful intercultural communication arises.
+When the businesses cross the cultural boundaries of religion, society, ethnicity, caste, etc. then the requirement for meaningful intercultural communication arises.

 Globalization has given a boost to the intercultural environment in the business these days.
-An organization containing individuals from a different religion, caste, ethnicity, etc. require great intercultural communication skill among their employees.
+An organization containing individuals from a different religion, caste, ethnicity, etc. require great intercultural sensitivity and communication skill among their employees.
 Knowledge of different languages is not the only requirement to hold excellent intercultural communication skills.

 Let’s delve in deeper and understand the concept of intercultural communication broadly but first let’s understand its importance in modern-day businesses –